-Last year was Tallulah’s first season and skipper Debbie was testing the water with some themed voyages.
+Last year was Tallulah’s second season and skipper Debbie was building on her previous years testing the water with some themed voyages.
 She was fully aware that the collective total of these themed voyages help shape a boats distinctive style of sailing and ultimately the company she keeps!
-The strong threads that carry forward into 2023 are featured in this article.
+The strong threads that carry forward into 2024 are featured in this article.

 These are holidays that have evolved from always trying new things, mixed with activities that have already proved a winner with guests on holiday in the past.

 Many vessels create themes, but for Debbie these are not ‘add ons’.
 They are part and parcel of the ethos of her new company Sail Row Explore.
 She has two advantages at this game:

 ADVANTAGE 1: Debbie’s previous vessel ‘Eve of St Mawes’ was based in Cornwall for 2 decades and this little blue pilot cutter with a big rowing boat, found many inventive ways of both showcasing the Cornish coast and seafaring traditions, and exploring every nook and cranny.
 Eve could have ventured off around Europe, we made a business choice to stay in Cornwall, Isles of Scilly and Brittany and focus on themed voyages instead.
 Each theme we added, created a different way of interacting with the ancient coastal landscape around us.
 44ft Tallulah now takes on the mantel and can tap into all that previous exploring and experimenting with voyage content.